Cabinetry: Early American Colonial

 This design emphasises both form and materials.
 Early American chairs and tables are often constructed with turned spindles and chair backs often constructed using steaming to bend the wood.
 Wood choices tend to be deciduous hardwoods with a particular emphasis on the wood of edible or fruit-bearing trees such as cherry or walnut.

 Rustic

 The rustic style of design sometimes called "log furniture" or "log cabin" is the least finished.
 Design is very utilitarian yet seeks to feature not only the materials used but in, as much as possible, how they existed in their natural state.
 For example, a table top may have what is considered a "live edge" that allows you to see the original contours of the tree that it came from.
 It also often uses whole logs or branches including the bark of the tree.
 Rustic furniture is often made from pine, cedar, fir and spruce.
-Rustic furniture is usually very simple, handmade and over sized.
+Rustic furniture is usually very simple, handmade and oversized.
 It is characterised by a bit of roughness (raw woods which look a bit undone).
 Colors connected with earthy tones: grays, greens and browns are very common here.
 See Adirondack Architecture.